smarnach/pyexiftool/docs/source/examples.rst

             exiftool.exceptions.ExifToolExecuteError: execute returned a non-zero exit status: 1

-    * Using ExifTool.execute_json()  (Note how the missing file is silently ignored and doesn't show up in returned list.)
+    * ExifTool only, without error checking, using :py:meth:`exiftool.ExifTool.execute_json` (**Note how the missing file is silently ignored and doesn't show up in returned list.**)

         .. code-block::